Tuesday, January 12, 2021

 It should be noted that people with dementia seldom have only Alzheimer's-related changes in their brains.
 Atherosclerosis from the hardening of the arteries, and mini-strokes may also play a role.
 Such vascular problems may lead to reduced blood flow and oxygen to the brain, as well as a breakdown of the blood-brain barrier, which usually protects the brain from harmful agents while allowing in glucose and other necessary factors.
 A faulty blood-brain barrier prevents glucose from reaching the brain and adds to the overall inflammation in the brain.

-How Pluripotent Stem Cells Help Fight Dementia
+How Pluripotent Stem Cell Therapy Can Help Fight Dementia

 Pluripotent stem cells are known for their anti-inflammatory, senolytic effects as well as for their capacity to form new blood vessels.
-A 2017 study1 conducted by Thomas et al. found that pluripotent stem cells were able to restore neurological function and reduce pro-inflammatory factors which concur with clinical observations of patients receiving treatment at the Stemaid Institute.
+A 2017 study1 conducted by Thomas et al. found that pluripotent stem cells were able to restore neurological function and reduce pro-inflammatory factors which concur with clinical observations of patients receiving stem cell treatment at the Stemaid Institute.
 It is also postulated that the reduction of senescent cells could also be via a senomorphic effect, meaning that the senescent cells are not all removed like in most senolytic applications but are rejuvenated and restored to a young state thanks to the capacity of pluripotent stem cells to change the epigenetics of aging via their DNA demethylases.

 Don't Hesitate to Seek Help